 The Balanced Score Card Initiative becomes the heart and soul of a Company’s strategy….the jet engine of a Company driving it towards long term growth and prosperity…….and your Health and Safety people can use this initiative to drive down injuries, speak to management in metrics they understand and become part of the overall strategy of a company…..rather than a reactive, knee jerk response to injuries, losses, and death.
 But that is next month’s article!

 About the Author: Barbara Semeniuk specializes in industrial and high-tech safety and loss management: she delivers workshops and writes articles about how to improve the safety policies and routines in your company.
 To receive details on how well your company passes audits and safety inspections, contact Barbara at (phone) or visit her at http://www.purcellenterprises.ca

-http://www.AlbertaSpeakers.com Contact individual speakers today, to make your next event a success.
+http://www.AlbertaSpeakers.com (a division of Creativity Corner Inc.) Contact individual Alberta Speakers today, to make your next event a success.
 Leverage the power of the Alberta Advantage by engaging one of our Alberta based speakers, trainers, coaches, business experts, or consultants to help you equip and motivate you and your team to grow and succeed.

 The Alberta Speakers.com, Calgary Speakers.com, Edmonton Speakers.com, www.VancouverSpeakers.com, www.SaskSpeakers.com, www.KelownaSpeakers.com, and www.TorontoSpeakers.com joint promotional projects were created and are maintained by motivational keynote speaker, business expert and author, corporate trainer and inspirational leadership success coach, Bob 'Idea Man' Hooey (firstname.lastname@example.org) Creative Offices: (780) 736-0009 Client Toll Free: Canada & USA: 1-888-848-8407